ANANTHUVENUGOPAL1993/SendgridMail/README.md

 ```

 ### Executing program
 * The code block is now complete.
-To send the message, you can run the service.js file with Node.js.
+To send the message, you can run the service.js file in Node.js.
 ```
 node service.js
 ```